tprasertsup/cs1300-development-website/README.md

   - received `item`, `amount` (i.e. current number of units of the item) from `Cart.js`
   - triggers `handleAddToCart` if the '+' button is clicked (i.e. adding one more unit to `cart`)
   - triggers `handleRemoveFromCart` if the '-' button is clicked (i.e. removing one unit from `cart`)
+  - triggers `handleRemoveAllFromCart` if the 'Delete' button is clicked (i.e. removing all units of that item from `cart`)
 - ProductsGrid
   - holds all cards of filtered items
   - filters and sorts items based on `filterCategory`, `filterPrice`, and `sort`